-Fruit juices, syrup and other edible products
+Fruit juices and syrup

 Peels and cores from apple and pear processing plant used in manufacturing of fruit juice.
 Pectinase enzymes are used to facilitate juice recovery by depectinization.
 The pomace left after extraction of cane berry juice is used in manufacturing of cane berry sauce.
 Orange peels, sliced and blanched are used in preparation of marmalade.
-Apple pomace has been utilized in the production of various edible products.
-These include apple sauce, jam, toffes, biscuits, etc using apple pomace in various proportions.